Is white chocolate really chocolate?

 White chocolate doesn’t have two of the key ingredients, chocolate liquor and cocoa solids.
 These are the main cocoa ingredients flavours in any type of real chocolate.

 In reality, white chocolate as we know (and love it) is deeply ingrained in our human psyche as well as our taste buds.
 At it’s worst and most commercial, it may be sugary and sweet, but cocoa butter has many interesting properties and uses.
 In the animal world, the ivory trade is a protected business.

 Good quality white chocolate – ivory in appearance, may not be quite so rare and prized but it’s well worth searching for.
 And it does mix well with dark, more earthier tasting chocolates.
 Try that White Chocolate Crème Anglaise.

-At Cocoa & Heart, we love using white chocolate for our children chocolate lollipops and other chocolate novelty gifts in our online shop.
+At Cocoa & Heart, we love using white chocolate for our children chocolate lollipops and other chocolate novelty gifts.
 It's fun to colour and flavour and we make sure we use not too sweet brand of top quality Belgium chocolate to make these.
-And it's always fun to taste new chocolates, like the perfect combination of white and plain chocolate which is in our new marbled sensation pearls for our Chocolate Hug in a box gift.
+We also use 40% cocoa solids white chocolate in our Chocolate Courses to create amazing chocolate ganache.
+This particular type of white chocolate is very grown up version, which has a rich taste of dark chocolate and coffee.